mdancho84/mdancho84.github.io/_posts/2017-10-16-sales_backorder_prediction.md

 # Conclusions

 This was a very technical and detailed post, and if you made it through congratulations!
-We covered automated machine learning with H2O, an efficient and high accuracy tool for prediction.
-We worked with an extremely unbalanced data set, showing how SMOTE can be used to synthetically improve dataset balance and ultimately model performance.
-We spent a considerable amount of effort optimizing the cutoff (threshold) selection to maximize expected profit, which ultimately matters most to the bottom line.
+We covered __automated machine learning with H2O__, an efficient and high accuracy tool for prediction.
+We worked with an extremely unbalanced data set, showing how to use __SMOTE to synthetically improve dataset balance__ and ultimately model performance.
+We spent a considerable amount of effort __optimizing the cutoff (threshold) selection to maximize expected profit__, which ultimately matters most to the bottom line.
 Hopefully you can see how data science and machine learning can be very beneficial to the business, enabling better decisions and ROI.

 # Announcements <a class="anchor" id="announcements"></a>